 Therefore, Turkey must increase its exports to China to equal at least a half of its imports to strike a desirable balance, and the two countries must reach an agreement for China to offer Turkey greater access to its domestic market.

-Likewise, we observe that Turkey, just like its European allies, is expecting China -- an advocate of globalization and liberalization in economics -- to lift the quotas and restrictions on foreign investors in its domestic market and to discard the rules that
+Likewise, we observe that Turkey, just like its European allies, is expecting China -- an advocate of globalization and liberalization in economics -- to lift the quotas and restrictions on foreign investors in its domestic market and to discard the rules that favor its own domestic companies with greater advantages.

 All these concerns set aside, given the economic corridors in the Belt and Road project and the initiatives China has separately established with certain countries, it is clear that China is conferring an important role on Turkey, albeit not a primary or pivotal one.